Girl, 8, dies after falling on cruise ship

 Emergency personnel transported the child to Jackson Memorial Hospital's Ryder Trauma Center, where she died, police said.

 Investigators with the police department homicide department are working with Carnival Cruise Lines to discover details of the incident, police said.

-CNN affiliate WPLG quoted city fire department officials saying the fall was about two stories.
+"We understand that the child may have fallen 20 or so feet from a landing," Miami Fire-Rescue spokesman Capt.
+Ignatius Carroll said at a news conference, CNN affiliate WFOR reported.

 The child's name has not been released.